gyulanemeth/bluefox.email/posts/how-to-set-up-aws-ses.md

 Congratulations!
 You’ve set up AWS SES.
 You can now test the service in **sandbox** mode.
 You’ll be able to send emails from any address within your verified domain to verified email addresses.

 The next step is to request production access, allowing you to send emails to any address.
 This process can be tricky, as AWS is very strict to maintain SES’s excellent deliverability rates.
-Stay tuned for our next article, where we’ll share tips for working with AWS support to get production access.
+Stay tuned for our next article, where we’ll share tips for handling bounces and complaints with AWS SES and SNS.
+After that we are going to publish an other article about working with AWS support to get production access.

 ![SES production access request button](./how-to-set-up-aws-ses/22.png)